coconut-xr/koestlich/docs/docs/getting-started/gs-text.md

 The `fontforge` step is necessary because msdf-bmfont has a problem with overlapping paths which is creating weird artificats.
 The step merges overlapping paths into one and therefore eliminates the artificats.

+Alternatively, use this [online tool](https://msdf-bmfont.donmccurdy.com/) to generate the MSDF for you.

 ## Code Example

 <CodesandboxEmbed path="koestlich-text-b8ymnm"/>